 How do I enable logging in the driver?

-, open ODBC Administrator, go to the System DSN tab, select your DSN and hit Configure.
+On Windows, open ODBC Administrator, go to the System DSN tab, select your DSN and hit Configure.
 Then Click the Logging Options button, add your logging settings and click OK and OK to save the settings.
 Restart the application you are using the driver with for changes to take effect.

 In OSX or Linux platforms, you must modify the simba.<driverName>odbc.ini file.
 For example, for Salesforce, this is simba.salesforceodbc.ini.
 The default location for this file is INSTALL_DIR/lib/<bitness>.
 Add the following under [Driver].
 6 is the highest log level(Trace).
 Restart the application you are using the driver with for changes to take effect.

-For more information, see the install guide for your driver.
+Or for more information, see the install guide for your driver.

 How do I enable logging in the driver manager?